 At the NDHA’s Annual General Meeting in June 2006, the residents’ committee presented the results of their research and negotiations.
 Following the requirements in the NDHA’s Articles of Association, and Article 4 of the Encumbrance on title of each property, a special resolution was approved by the membership to raise the fee to $300 per year.
 The resident’s committee also forecast that no further increases would be required for 10 years.

-Over the years, the Board of Directors was extremely prudent in their vendor contract negotiations the aesthetic and horticultural standards that resident’s value and expect.
+Over the years, the Board of Directors was extremely prudent in their vendor contract negotiations while maintaining the aesthetic and horticultural standards that resident’s value and expect.
 The $300 fee proved to be an exceptionally good estimate of the cost of caring for green spaces within Discovery Ridge.
 The $300 fee exceeded the 10-year forecast by 3 years, meaning there were no HOA fee increases for 13 consecutive years.

 Inflationary costs are inevitable after 13 years, so a small increase was implemented in 2019, raising the fee from $300 to $307 per year.
 This was done per the terms of Article 3 of the Encumbrance on title of each property and did not require a vote by the membership.

-8) What is being done to collect unpaid fees?
+15) What is being done to collect unpaid fees?

 The NDHA has established a strict policy for collecting unpaid fees.
 Homeowners who have not paid their fees are sent a statement listing the amounts owing, including interest and administrative charges if any.
 The interest rate charged on outstanding balances is 18% per annum in compliance with the terms of the NDHA’s Encumbrance.
 If payment for outstanding fees is not received, the account will be turned over to the NDHA’s lawyer for collection.